 The company sells an “AI-in-Sensor” system-on-a-chip that enables faster processing of AI problems at the edge of the network.

-The processors are designed for sensors meant for embedding into mobile devices, IoT machinery and self-driving cars, and process data directly within their systems.
-According to the company, they are useful for AI computations at the edge because they can process information in raw analog form, eliminating the need for powerful, time-consuming GPUs.
+The processors — designed for sensors meant for embedding into mobile devices, IoT machinery and self-driving cars — process data directly within their systems.
+Useful for AI computations at the edge, they can process information in raw analog form, eliminating the need for powerful, time-consuming GPUs.

 See also: IBM doubles down on Watson bet

-“By combining the processing chip with the sensor, we can deliver efficient and extremely fast processing of sensor data right at the edge,” David Schie, co-founder, and chief executive officer of AIStorm, told SiliconANGLE.
-“This offers two huge benefits.
+“By combining the processing chip with the sensor, we can deliver efficient and extremely fast processing of sensor data right at the edge,” David Schie, co-founder, and CEO of AIStorm says.
+“This approach offers two huge benefits.
 It reduces response latency and it eliminates the need to send data over the network to a different processor for machine learning and decision making.”

-Low-powered SoCs are a better option because they eliminate the need to transform data into a digital format.
-Instead, they can process information directly from sensors while it’s still in its native form.
-The processed analog data can then be used to train AI and machine learning models for a wide range of different tasks, the company said.
+Low-powered SoCs offer a better option because they eliminate the need to transform data into a digital format.
+Instead, they process information still in its native form directly from sensors.
+The program uses processed analog data to train AI and machine learning models for a wide range of different tasks.